-Tests have been carried out in the corridor Gavle - Falun during the 1990's with 1,000 m and 1,400 m trains, the latter with double locomotives and in both cases with empty wagons.
+Historically, tests have been carried out in the corridor Gävle - Falun during the 1990's with 1,000 m and 1,400 m trains, the latter with double locomotives and in both cases with empty wagons.
+There has also been a long term strategy since the 1990's to build for 750 m when investments have been done on sidings and tracks.